Postgraduate in Furniture Design for the Habitat

 Tuesday, Wednesday and Friday, from 5 p.m. to 9.15 p.m.

-University degree or university graduate degree in the following fields: Architecture, product engineering, product or interior design.
+• University degree or university graduate degree in Architecture, product engineering, product or interior design.

-It is recommended that the candidate have certain competences and autonomy in the use of 2D or 3D design or planning software (specific contents are not taught in the course).
+• Proficiency and autonomy in the use of 2D or 3D design or planning softwares.

 How can we create furniture capable of meeting the domestic or work environment needs?
 What is the language and the basic references to innovate?